Finally! A Grief Definition That Makes Sense

 The word grief was first used in the English language around the early 1200s to denote pain, hardship and suffering.

-It came from the Old French word grief—using the same spelling—which referred to an injustice or a misfortune.
+It came from the old French word “grief “ — using the same spelling — which referred to an injustice or a misfortune.

 When a loved one dies, doesn’t it feel unfair and just plain wrong?

-The Old French word grief came from another Old French word grever—meaning to burden, afflict or oppress.
+The Old French word “grief” came from another old French word “grever” — meaning to burden, afflict or oppress.

 Doesn’t the loss of someone you love deeply feel like an emotional burden that is too hard to bear?

-In turn, grever came from the Latin word gravare—which meant to make heavy—and which came from another Latin word gravis—which meant to make weighty.
+In turn, “grever” came from the Latin word “gravare” — which meant to make heavy — and which came from another Latin word “gravis” — which meant to make weighty.

 Both Latin words denote a heaviness that weighs one down toward the earth, the very opposite of lightheartedness.
+Grief definitely feels like a heavy weight on our hearts.

 Through the ages, people have grappled with the concept of what it means to grieve:

-What World-Renowned Experts on Death and Grieving Have to Say
+Expert Advice on Death and Grieving

 Elisabeth Kübler-Ross’ ground-breaking work on dying, death and grieving changed the way that we talk about the end-of-life issues and about grieving.